zhanyang01/tp/docs/UserGuide.md

 - `INDEX` maximum positive value is 2^31 - 1 which is 2147483647, larger values will not be accepted due to the limitation of integers in java.
   </box>

+- Command word are case sensative, `help` and `HELP` are different and typing `HELP` will return an error that command does not exist.

 ### Viewing help : `help`

-Shows a message explaning how to access the help page.
+Shows a message explaning how to access the help page.<br>
+Typing `help` will show `Opened help window` text from the application, clicking on the `Help` button will only show the help window and not show the text message.

 ![help message](images/helpMessage.png)